Bring the Bay Area to Your App

 The Real BART API

 A one-stop shop for your next killer app: Real time arrivals, schedules, trip plans, delay advisories, station area information and more.
-What are you waiting for?
+Take a look.

 BART was one of the first transit agencies in the world to offer schedules, fares and other data in the open General Transit Feed Specification (GTFS).